 Ease of Care

-The burners on this stove can be detached entirely, helping to make cleaning straightforward and easy.
+The cooking grates on the Hyperflame stove can be detached entirely, helping to make cleaning straightforward and easy.
 However, there are recesses all around the burners that are impossible to reach and that are bound to get filled with crud over time.
 It's not as good a design as the tried-and-true setup of more traditional models or some of the more innovative designs that allow you to remove the drip tray entirely.

 This stove packs down to 23.5 x 15.5 x 5 inches, on the larger side for the two-burner tabletop models we tested.
-The main reason for the slightly larger dimensions is the giant handle this stove has.
+The main reason for the slightly larger dimensions is due to a giant handle.
 It's nice for carrying, but a bit awkward at times when you're trying to Tetris things into the back of a car.

-This stove has a good design for slightly larger groups.
-It is a compact two-burner tabletop model, but it provides a large cooking area and decently high BTUs.
+The Fyrecadet has a good design for slightly larger groups.
+It is a compact two-burner tabletop model, but provides a large cooking area and decently high BTUs.
 The lack of a windscreen means that you can fit wider cookware on the burners and, if you want to buy accessories, you can pop off the burners individually and attach a griddle or grill instead.
 We did not try these accessories so we cannot attest to how well they work.

 However, if your camp meals tend to require lots of slow cooking and sautéing, this stove will frustrate you.
 It cooks hard and fast no matter how low you have the flame.

-At $149.99 this stove is pricey.
+At $150 this is model is on the pricier side.
 If it cooked better, we would deem it worth the price, as it's a solid design with some good things going for it.
 But as it stands, it feels expensive for what you get.

 While the Hyperflame provides nice wide burners, a well-functioning auto-ignition system, decent wind resistance (considering there's no windscreen), and some cool accessory upgrades, we can't recommend it to anyone without a serious warning regarding how hot it cooks.
 Across the board on sites like Amazon, we saw complaints about burnt food and the lack of a truly low setting.
 It's unfortunate because, without this issue, it would be a solidly performing stove.